zbmed-semtec/hybrid-doc-relevance-training/README.md

 ### Step 3: Generate Embeddings

+It supports the training of the Word2vec module of the Gensim Python library and the generation of document embeddings.

  **3.1 Simply injecting new embeddings without removing/replacing the previously identified MeSH words (i.e. No Reduction):**

 The [`generate_doc_embeddings_after_injection_MeSHembeddings_no_Reduction.py`](./code/generate_doc_embeddings_after_injection_MeSHembeddings_no_Reduction.py) script uses the RELISH Tokenized npy file as input and includes a default parameter json with preset hyperparameters.
 You can easily adapt it for different values and parameters by modifying the [`hyperparameters_word2vec.json`](./data/hyperparameters_word2vec.json).
 Make sure to have the RELISH Tokenized.npy file within the directory under the data folder.